 Next on our Italy travel itinerary was some beach time.
 The first half of the day was spent on a train from Rome to Piombino (3 hours) and getting to our cute little AirBNB vacation rental.
 The rest was spent on the pretty little beach (though a little rocky) below the Piazza Bovio.
 My daughter loved hunting for crabs and urchin in the rocky area.
 Piombino is a great little Italian beach town without too many tourist rushing about.
 The old part of town is just so quaint and perfect.
 You can catch some beautiful sunsets walking along the streets near the harbor.

 We had breakfast at Anselmi La Pasticceria and it was mind blowingly good.
-We went back the next day because I was in heaven.
+In fact, we went back the next day because I was in heaven.
 We took a bus and ventured out to Calamoresca Beach.
 This secluded beach was larger, less rocky, and still not packed with tourist.
 We came back to Piombino for dinner at Osteria Volturo and another stroll by the harbor.

 We just relaxed at the little beach below Piazza Bovio, window shopped through the cute Piombino streets.